 While we think we understand this command of Christ, we really do not.
 At least not in its fullest.
 Jesus was speaking to Jews in the context of Jewish culture, and so they understood this command a bit differently than we do 2,000 years later in a non-Jewish culture.
 It is helpful for us to take a step back, as it were, from our modern assumptions about these words and understand them in context of time and place.
 In this way we just might gain some valuable insight into the missing dimension in discipleship today.

-Are we informing new disciples of this commitment in our churches, or are we giving a false impression?
-Are we being honest that discipleship is demanding, or do we want to “get them saved” so badly that we are willing to hide the cost until later?
+The vast majority of churches today are not even close to be grounded in such principles.
+Are new disciples informed of this commitment in churches, or are they giving a false impression?
+Are churches being honest that discipleship is demanding, or do they want to “get them saved” so badly that they are willing to hide the cost until later?
 Jesus was very blunt as to the cost of discipleship.